QuantEcon/lecture-python.myst/lectures/svd_intro.md

 ### Lower Rank Approximations

-An attractive feature of  **dynamic mode decomposition** is that we avoid  computing the  huge matrix $A = X' X^{+}$ of regression coefficients, while  with low computational effort, we possibly acquire  a  good low-rank approximation of $A$.

 Instead of using formula {eq}`eq:Aformbig`,  we'll  compute the $r$ largest singular values of $X$ and  form matrices $\tilde V, \tilde U$ corresponding to those $r$ singular values.

 We'll then construct  a reduced-order system of dimension $r$ by forming an  $r \times r$ transition matrix